-NCI tells us 5 out of every 10 people said the case manager always or usually tells them about public services the family can get.
+NCI tells us 6 out of every 10 people said the case manager always or usually tells them about public services the family can get.

 Children receiving services have a service plan.
 The service plan should include things the child wants and needs.
-NCI asked families about their child's service.